Off-Road Motorcycle Training

 DAY 1: Arrival Day

+The training site is at the end of several miles of gravel, so ride carefully and look for PSSOR signs.
 Set up your camping spot and get acquainted with your fellow participants.
 Alternatively, hotels are available in nearby McMinnville.

 At dusk, meet your instructors around the campfire and get to know each other.
 You will be asked specifically what you would most like to learn during the course.